— osaka’s business & luxury district —

 Book 24h ahead for best availability

-← Back to English guide home Namba area guide → First-timer tips → Browse all salons →
+← Back to English guide home How to book (full guide) → First-timer tips → Namba area guide → Browse all salons →

 💬 最新情報をLINEで受け取る LINE 友だち追加